mattermost/docs/source/boards/get-started-with-boards.rst

 Properties can be renamed and deleted.

-See the `properties <https://docs.mattermost.com/boards/work-with-cards.html#add-and-manage-properties>`_ documentation for more information.
+See the `Properties <https://docs.mattermost.com/boards/work-with-cards.html#add-and-manage-properties>`_ documentation for more information.

 Views
 -----